-As of September 2019, CDCR uses 11 "cohorts" (or groups of people with specific sentence enhancements or other criteria in common) to determine who to review and refer for resentencing.
+As of December 2020, CDCR has used 13 "cohorts" (or groups of people with specific sentence enhancements or other criteria in common) to determine who to review and refer for resentencing.

 These cohorts are subject to change, and CDCR officials in Sacramento have asked for people's help on the inside and outside to notify them of recent policy reforms and case law that could be developed into new cohorts.
-For example, SB 136 (Wiener) signed into law on October 8, 2019, eliminated the mandatory 1-year enhancement for prior felonies that resulted in a prison or jail term.
-SB 136 could be a new "cohort" of people with 1-year enhancements that CDCR uses for resentencing referrals.
-Unfortunately, the bill is not a full repeal of the enhancement, it was amended to maintain the enhancement for each prior conviction of a sexually violent offense as defined in subdivision (b) of Section 6600 of the Welfare and Institutions Code.
+With SB 136 (Wiener) now law, for example, eliminating the mandatory 1-year enhancement for prior felonies that resulted in a prison or jail term, there could be a new "cohort" of people with 1-year enhancements that CDCR uses for potential referrals.
+As of January 2021, CDCR has still not used SB 136 to refer people back to court for resentencing.
+However, new legislation is being discussed that would make SB 136 retroactive in which case the 1-year prior enhancements would be removed from people's sentences automatically.

-Here are the 11 current "cohorts" that CDCR employs to identify people for referrals:
+Here are the 13 "cohorts" that CDCR employs to identify people for referrals: